 Tip #10 – Manage expectations

-It can take time to re-enter the employment market, especially if you are seeking to immediately return to a comparable position at the same level to that at which you left.
-Much depends on your qualifications and expertise, industry, length of absence, networks, what additional skills you acquired on your career break and to what extent your knowledge is current.
+It can take time to re-enter the employment market, especially if you are seeking to immediately return to a comparable position at the same level as that at which you left.
+Much depends on your qualifications and expertise, industry, length of absence, networks, what additional skills you acquired during your career break, and to what extent your knowledge is current.
 As an applicant, ask for feedback and reassess the situation if need be.